Rixter21/ofo-redo/public_audit.md

 💡 Compress hero video for faster loading
 💡 Add ARIA labels for screen readers

+### EcommerceSolutions.html

+✅ Enhanced filter buttons with premium styling:

+- Added premium-filter-button class to all filter buttons in product showcase
+- Implemented consistent hover effects with subtle gradient backgrounds
+- Enhanced active state with premium gold gradient and subtle glow effect
+- Added smooth transitions for all interactive states
+- Ensured proper ARIA attributes for accessibility
+  ✅ Verified integration with existing JavaScript functionality:
+- Confirmed filter buttons properly toggle active states
+- Verified product filtering works correctly with the enhanced styling
+- Ensured animations and transitions perform well on all devices ✅ Standardized premium styling across the page:
+- Matched filter button styling with other premium elements
+- Created visual consistency with product cards and section headings
+- Maintained the premium gold/amber color scheme throughout ⚠️ Product cards should be clearly marked as capabilities, not actual implementations 💡 Consider adding interactive product demos with live previews

 ### WebDevelopment.html

 ✅ Enhanced with video background for hero section